Spikeupine/cloud-assignment2/README.md

 and the path to it needs to be specified in the `.env` file.
 This also needs to be specified in the `.secrets/.env` file as well if you want to run it in **Docker**.
 ## Docker setup
-###First you need to start the docker engine tart the docker engine
+### First you need to start the docker engine.
+Start the docker engine:
 #### On linux
 ```bash
  sudo systemctl start docker